74Thirsty/gnoman-cli/docs/IMPLEMENTATION_STATUS.md

 ## Key Findings

 1. **Safe / Guard Integration**
-   * The command handlers in `gnoman/commands/safe.py` rely on `gnoman.utils.aes.SafeRegistry`, which is an in-memory placeholder.
+   * The command handlers in `gnoman/commands/safe.py` rely on the in-memory registry defined in `gnoman/services/state.py`.
 There is no bridge to an on-chain Gnosis Safe, no signing pipelines, and no DelayGuard deployment/validation logic.
-   * The guard daemon referenced in `gnoman/commands/guard.py` calls into a simulated event loop backed by static data.
-There is no contract watcher, queue management, or enforcement of guard invariants.
+   * Guardian/monitoring features have been removed from the CLI; there is no contract watcher, queue management, or enforcement of guard invariants.

 2. **Wallet + Key Management**
    * Wallet operations draw from deterministic fixtures held in memory (`WALLET_INVENTORY`) rather than an encrypted keystore.
 AES-GCM encryption, password handling, and entropy validation are not implemented.
    * Key rotation, vanity search, and HD derivation utilities are mocked through deterministic pseudo-random generators.

 3. **Secrets Synchronisation**
-   * `SecretsSyncCoordinator` manages a shared dict of stores, but there is no integration with OS keyrings, Hashicorp Vault, AWS Secrets Manager, or `.env.secure` files.
+   * `SecretsStore` manages a shared dict of stores, but there is no integration with OS keyrings, Hashicorp Vault, AWS Secrets Manager, or `.env.secure` files.
 Error handling assumes ideal conditions.

 4. **Forensic Logging**
    * `gnoman.utils.logbook` emits structured records, yet there is no tamper-evident append-only store nor signed audit trail.
 The existing `gnoman_audit.jsonl` file appears to contain sample data only.